 Possible side effects with XYREM

-- Do not drive a car, use heavy machinery, fly an airplane, or do anything that is dangerous or that requires you to be fully awake for at least 6 hours after you take Xyrem.
-You should not do those activities until you know how Xyrem affects you.
+- Do not drive a car, use heavy machinery, fly an airplane, or do anything that is dangerous or that requires you to be fully awake for at least 6 hours after you take XYREM.
+You should not do these activities until you know how XYREM affects you.

-- Xyrem is a controlled substance (CIII) because it contains sodium oxybate that can be a target for people who abuse prescription medicines or street drugs.
-Keep your Xyrem in a safe place to protect it from theft.
-Never give your Xyrem to anyone else because it may cause death or harm them.
+- XYREM is a controlled substance (CIII) because it contains sodium oxybate that can be a target for people who abuse prescription medicines or street drugs.
+Never give your XYREM to anyone else because it may cause death or harm them.
 Selling or giving away this medicine is against the law.

 - have short periods of not breathing while you sleep (sleep apnea).

 - snore, have trouble breathing, or have lung problems.
 You may have a higher chance of having serious breathing problems when you take XYREM.

 - have or had depression or tried to harm yourself.
 You should be watched carefully for new symptoms of depression.